Use Chapter 13 Bankruptcy To Reorganize Your Debt

 A Chapter 13 bankruptcy modifies or restructures your debt to make it more affordable and allows you to protect your property.
 With a Chapter 13 filing, all of your debt can be consolidated into one monthly payment.
 Are you at the point where you are borrowing from Peter to pay Paul to get to Mary next?
 With a Chapter 13 bankruptcy, you can stop worrying about who gets paid next.
 It is time to stop the stress of deciding whom to pay and consolidate your debts into a more affordable monthly payment.

-Generally, a Chapter 13 case assists a debtor in stopping a repossession or foreclosure of property that they wish to keep, but due to hard times, have gotten behind on their payments.
-A Chapter 13 plan lasts 3 to 5 years.
+Generally, a Chapter 13 bankruptcy filing assists a debtor in stopping a repossession or foreclosure of property that they wish to keep, despite getting behind on their payments.
+A Chapter 13 plan lasts three to five years.
 If the case was filed to stop a foreclosure because the mortgage was behind, then at the end of the case, the mortgage will be current and back on track with the contractual terms of the mortgage agreement.
-All other debts would be discharged and no longer owed, with the exception to any unpaid student loans.
+All other debts would be discharged and no longer owed, with the exception of any unpaid student loans.

 Often, a Chapter 13 case is filed to assist a person in maintaining their driver’s license or reinstating their driver’s license; this is done by paying court costs or fines or delinquent child support.
 Sometimes, a Chapter 13 case is filed to stop collection by the IRS and prevent it from continuing to access statutory penalties and interest.
 Some debts owed to the IRS are dischargeable and some are not.
 A Chapter 13 case can be filed to split up the claims of the IRS and provide a payment toward that debt that cannot otherwise be discharged.
 With a Chapter 13 bankruptcy you can stop bank liens, garnishments, repossessions, foreclosure, payday loans and harassing phone calls, among other issues.